brian-team/brian2tools/docs_sphinx/user/baseexporter_user.rst

     device.build(debug=True)   # print standard dictionary

-Most of the standard dictionary items has the same object type as used in Brian 2.
-For instance, the `identifiers` and `dt` fields have values of type `Quantity` and `N` (population size) is of type `int`.
-The
+Most of the standard dictionary items have the same object type as in Brian2.
+For instance, `identifiers` and `dt` fields have values of type `Quantity` and wherein `N` (population size) is of type `int`.

 Limitations
 -----------